Marco van Ginkel

-Chelsea will be the second professional club of Van Ginkel's career, the 20-year-old having come through the youth system at Vitesse Arnhem before making his debut in the Dutch top flight near the end of the 2009/10 season, aged 17.
+Chelsea are the second professional club of Van Ginkel's career.
+He came through the youth system at Vitesse Arnhem before making his debut in the Dutch top flight near the end of the 2009/10 season, aged 17.

 Van Ginkel made one start and three substitute appearances for Vitesse in the 2009/10 season, with six starts and a further 11 appearances from the bench in 2010/11.
 His first game that season was away at Ajax where he scored his first senior goal, adding four more before the end of the campaign.

-By 2011/12 the young player was a regular in the side, starting in 36 of his 38 games and finding the net six times, nearly doubling that total to 11 goals last season, scored from 41 appearances.
+By 2011/12 the young player was a regular in the side, starting in 36 of his 38 appearances and finding the net six times, nearly doubling that total to 11 goals the following season, scored from 41 appearances.

 Vitesse finished in fourth position in the Dutch league behind the traditional big three of Ajax, PSV and Feyenoord, therefore qualifying for the Europa League.